Axel77g/yml-include/README.md

 # YML-INCLUDE

 The yml-include library is a simple and efficient solution for developers working with YAML files.
-It allows for easy management of YAML file inclusions, which simplifies configuration management and reuse of code fragments.
+It allows easy management of YAML file inclusions, which simplifies configuration management and reuse of code fragments.

 ## Getting started